Un Giro Económico para Bolivia: Principales Hallazgos y Prioridades de Reforma

 Green Growth Opportunities for Hermosillo: Supplying the Global Energy Transition

-As the world decarbonizes, demand for products which enable the green transition will increase rapidly.
+As the world decarbonizes, demand for products that enable the green transition will increase rapidly.
 Solar panels and wind turbines will be needed to generate renewable energy, and critical minerals like copper and lithium will be required for wiring and batteries.
 Many other products and services within supply chains for such “green products” have a similar dynamic but are less widely known.
 While reducing carbon emissions often comes in conflict with economic development goals, producing the products that enable the world to decarbonize presents a significant opportunity for places to diversify their economies and generate income for their citizens.

 This section analyzes Hermosillo’s opportunities to produce green products.
 We analyze the industries which produce these green products and Hermosillo’s capabilities in those industries in the most granular detail that data currently allows.
 We find not only that Hermosillo can produce products needed for the green transition and thus capture new sources of income for its people and businesses, but also that many of these products are good stepping stones for future economic activities.
 In the process of learning how to produce these products, Hermosillo can better enable further diversification opportunities.
 We classify these opportunities accordingly, along both the intensive margin –– industries in which Hermosillo already has a revealed comparative advantage –– and the extensive margin, in which it does not.